CondensedMilk7/countryfetch/README.md

   -flag
     	Include ASCII flag in the operation.
 Can be used in combination with -sync & -name.
   -flagonly
     	Print flag only.
-Used in combination with -name.
+Must be used with -name.
   -flagremote
-    	Print flag only via remote URL.
-Used in combination -name.
+    	Print flag via remote URL.
+Can be used in combination with -flagonly.
+Must be used with -name.
   -name string
     	Find country by given name.
   -sync